arkpow1/errity/README.md

-# Errity - Simple JavaScript Error Wrapper
+# Errity - Elegant Error Handling in JavaScript Functions

 Errity lets you catch errors without using try-catch blocks, making your code flatter and more readable.
 With built-in support for default error handlers and retry mechanisms, Errity provides a solution for error management in both synchronous and asynchronous functions.
 ## Navigation